lioncash/ExtractData/Readme.md

 ## Compile Information

-- Visual Studio 2015
+- Visual Studio 2017
-- zlib.lib and libpng.lib are needed
-  - See the Libs directory for a readme on compiling these.
+- libpng and zlib (included in the VS solution file)

 ## Long-term TODOs